Nelson Mandela: Legacy

-By the time of his death, within South Africa Mandela was widely considered both "the father of the nation" and "the founding father of democracy".
+Various sources have highlighted Mandela's moral leadership in rehabilitating South Africa's stature in the wider world.
+By the time of his death, within South Africa Mandela was widely considered "the father of the nation" and "the founding father of democracy".
 Outside of South Africa, he was a "global icon", with the scholar of South African studies Rita Barnard describing him as "one of the most revered figures of our time".
 One biographer considered him "a modern democratic hero".
 Some have portrayed Mandela in messianic terms, in contrast to his own statement that "I was not a messiah, but an ordinary man who had become a leader because of extraordinary circumstances."
 He is often cited alongside Mahatma Gandhi and Martin Luther King Jr. as one of the 20th century's exemplary anti-racist and anti-colonial leaders.
 Boehmer described him as "a totem of the totemic values of our age: toleration and liberal democracy" and "a universal symbol of social justice".

 Mandela's international fame emerged during his incarceration in the 1980s, when he became the world's most famous political prisoner, a symbol of the anti-apartheid cause, and an icon for millions who embraced the ideal of human equality.
 In 1986, Mandela's biographer characterised him as "the embodiment of the struggle for liberation" in South Africa.
 Meredith stated that in becoming "a potent symbol of resistance" to apartheid during the 1980s, he had gained "mythical status" internationally.
 Sampson commented that even during his life, this myth had become "so powerful that it blurs the realities", converting Mandela into "a secular saint".
-Within a decade of the end of his presidency, Mandela's era was widely thought of as "a golden age of hope and harmony", with much nostalgia being expressed for it.
-His name was often invoked by those criticising his successors like Mbeki and Zuma.
+Within a decade of his presidency, Mandela's era was widely thought of as "a golden age of hope and harmony", with much nostalgia being expressed for it.
 Across the world, Mandela earned international acclaim for his activism in overcoming apartheid and fostering racial reconciliation, coming to be viewed as "a moral authority" with a great "concern for truth".
-Mandela's iconic status has been blamed for concealing the complexities of his life.